yjose/react-native-forms-tutorial/README.md

 This tutorial is a step-by-step tutorial to create a generic form component with multiple input type (text, select, date picker ...) that can be used whenever you need to deal with forms.

-> if you are impatient and want to go straight to the code, you can play around with the solution in this [Snack Editor Project](https://snack.expo.io/@yjose/form-in-react-native,-the-right-way!-). 😀
+> if you are impatient and want to go straight to the code, you can play around with the solution in `RNForm` folder.

 ## Approach